-It’s happened to all of us at one time or another, whether we’re in a hurry to get to work or on a family road trip.
+It’s happened to all of us at one time or another, whether we’re hurrying to work or on a family road trip.
 All of a sudden, a vehicle warning light turns on.

 Depending on the light, it can bring instant panic.
 Thoughts of being stranded and what to do next can fill our heads.
-Hopefully some help from roadside assistance can resolve serious issues.
-On the other hand, some lights can simply be a notification that something is working, but not 100%.
-With winter right around the corner, now is a good time to become acquainted with some of these warning lights.
+Hopefully, some help from roadside assistance can resolve serious issues.
+On the other hand, some lights can be a notification that something is working but not 100%.
+With winter approaching, now is an excellent time to become acquainted with some of these warning lights.

 Warning lights and what they mean